-KSI-301 program external expenses increased \$39.3 million during the year ended December 31, 2020 as compared to 2019, primarily due to clinical trial costs to support ongoing trials, as well as manufacturing activities for KSI-301.
-Our pivotal Phase 2b/3 clinical study in wAMD (DAZZLE) dosed the first patient in October 2019, and patient recruitment completed in the fourth quarter of 2020.
+KSI-301 program expenses increased \$79.3 million during the year ended December 31, 2021 as compared to 2020.
+The increase was primarily due to clinical trial costs to support ongoing trials, as well as manufacturing progress for KSI-301.
 We initiated two pivotal Phase 3 clinical studies in DME (GLEAM and GLIMMER) and one pivotal Phase 3 clinical study in RVO (BEACON) in the third quarter of 2020.
+In June 2021, we randomized the first patients into an additional Phase 3 study in wet AMD (DAYLIGHT) designed to broaden KSI-301's product labeling.

-KSI-501 program external expenses increased \$0.4 million during the year ended December 31, 2020 as compared to 2019, due to ongoing research and development of KSI-501.
+KSI-501 program expenses increased \$3.0 million during the year ended December 31, 2021 as compared to 2020, primarily due to increased research and development activities for KSI-501.